blacklocus/jquery-impression/README.md

     $(form).impression();

 Forms are identified by their `id` attribute, a hash value of the fields' `name` attributes, and the current page URL.
-The respective jquery.impression keys are `formId`, `fieldHash`, and `href`.
-By default all are included, but the set can be overridden as follows.
+The respective jquery.impression keys are `formId` (the form element's id attribute), `fieldHash` (a hash value produced by all of the fields' names), and `href` (e.g. window.location.href) By default all are included, but the set can be overridden as follows.

     $(form).impression({
         idFields: ['formId', 'href']